cucapra/braid/docs/basics.md

     var questions = 42, "the question";
     first(questions)

+Braid has basic polymorphism for some built-in functions, but the surface syntax cannot yet define polymorphic functions.
+It also only has basic (i.e., not full Hindley--Milner) type inference.
+Use the syntax `func{type}(...)` to provide a type argument explicitly when necessary.

 ## Interoperation via `extern` {#extern}

 The language can also interoperate with JavaScript.
 Use `extern` to declare something from JavaScript land: